Report Outside Scholarships/Resources

 - Login to your FlashLine Account at www.kent.edu

 - Select Student

 - Under Finances, choose Scholarships & Financial Aid

 - Select Financial Aid Resource & Additional Information

 - Choose the current Award Year from the drop-down menu and click the Submit button

 - Click on Resources/Additional Information tab

-It is only necessary to report an outside scholarship, grant or other resource one time per academic year.
+Your reported aid will not be accepted or applied without documentation.
+It is only necessary to report an outside scholarship/resource one time per academic year.
 This form is not to be used to request additional financial aid.

-External scholarship awards will not show as a credit on the student's account until the funds are received at the University.
+External scholarships/resources will not show as a credit on the student's account until the funds are received by the University.

 Outside scholarships can affect a student’s existing financial aid package.
 Typically, this happens only if a student is receiving a large number of scholarships that exceed the cost of the student’s tuition, room and/or board.
 Students in this situation will usually see a reduction in the amount they can borrow in a Federal Direct Student or Parent PLUS loan.
 Students cannot receive two scholarships that cover the same expense in its entirety or when combined exceed that expense.
 For example a student cannot receive two tuition scholarships that exceed the cost of tuition.
 To find out if an outside scholarship will change a student’s financial aid or scholarship offer, please feel free to contact the One Stop for Student Services.